Fatehpur Sikri, India - Things to Do in Fatehpur Sikri

 Where to Stay

-Agra (recommended base)
+Agra (most convenient base)

 Fatehpur Sikri village